GENERIC NAME: Albuterol Sulfate

 BRAND NAME: AccuNeb, Novo-Salmol, Proventil, Proventil HFA, Salbutamol, Ventodisk, Ventolin HFA

 DRUG CLASSES: Beta2-selective Adrenergic Agonist, Bronchodilator, Antiasthmatic

 The most common question about Albuterol Sulfate is that.
 Is Albuterol Sulfate a steroid?
 Well, Albuterol Sulfate or Albuterol is also known as Salbutamol.
 It is a drug that relaxes and dilates the bronchial passageway and improves the passages of air into the lungs.
 It is also used in treating hypertension or arrhythmia and decreases force and rate of heart contractions by blocking beta-adrenergic receptors of the automatic nervous system.

 Albuterol sulfate inhalers are particularly prescribed to those people with asthma and with utmost physical allergies.
 Albuterol may be ordained as a syrup (orally taken) or a tablet.
 This medication does not cure asthma or any diseases that cause breathing problems, but will only help prevent or calms any attacks.

 Be sure to consult your doctor if you have any sickness or illnesses.
 Let him know if you are allergic (more particularly in albuterol) or if you are taking any medications.
 You must tell your doctor beforehand if you are pregnant or planning to become pregnant or you are breastfeeding.

 Uses of Albuterol

-Albuterol is used to prevent or to help calm breathing problems that caused by an asthma or chronic obstructive pulmonary disease.
-Albuterol is classified with the drugs known as bronchodilators.
+Albuterol is used to prevent or to help calm breathing problems that caused by asthma or chronic obstructive pulmonary disease.
+Albuterol is classified as the drugs known as bronchodilators.
 It will help you control breathing problems and will lessen your lost time from work.